nelsonmestevao/uminho/README.md

   </h2>
 </div>

-This repository contains my class notes as well as the projects I developed during my degree.
+This repository contains solved exercises and class notes as well as the projects I developed during my degree.
 You can read all my notes [here][gitbook].
 The projects are git submodules, so you want to remember that if you clone the repository.
 I hope you find it useful somehow.

 ## :package: List of Projects